Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Method

 \subsection{Datasets}

-Training our image-to-avatar GDA model requires paired datasets of real faces and avatars in a primary style, which are not available at scale.
-To overcome this, we employ GAN inversion techniques inspired by unsupervised domain adaptation \cite{Wang2023SwiftAvatarEA} to create synthetic paired data.
-By aligning the latent spaces of a source GAN and a fine-tuned target GAN~\cite{Wu2021StyleAlignAA,Chen2022WhatsIA,Wang2023SwiftAvatarEA}, we generate corresponding pairs of realistic and primary-stylized images.
-Specifically, avatar images are inverted into the target GAN's latent space to obtain latent codes, which are then applied to the source GAN to produce realistic-face counterparts:
+Training our image-to-avatar GDA model requires paired datasets of real faces and primary avatars, which are not available at scale.
+To overcome this, we use GAN inversion, similar to prior work in unsupervised domain adaptation \citep{Wang2023SwiftAvatarEA}, to create synthetic paired data.
+By aligning the latent spaces of a source GAN and a fine-tuned target GAN~\cite{Wu2021StyleAlignAA,Chen2022WhatsIA,Wang2023SwiftAvatarEA}, we generate corresponding pairs of realistic and Bitmoji faces.
+Specifically, Bitmoji images are inverted into the target GAN's latent space to obtain latent codes, which are then applied to the source GAN to produce realistic counterparts:

 Using this method, we generated 13,000 synthetic image pairs from Bitmoji avatars, forming the basis for GDA training.
-(See Fig.~\ref{fig:inv_data} and Fig.~\ref{fig:bitmoji_mv} in \textit{Suppl.} for details).
+Examples are shown in the supplementary material.